gavdilabs/TRIX/README.md

 5. Make sure that you clearly state what you are committing in your commit message (and rather commit often with clear messages than committing a large, complex mess)
 6. Once you implemented the changes, tested the code, it quality and speed and verified that all unit tests are green do a Pull Request, where you title the Pull Request the Feature/Fix you implemented
 7. Make requested changes if asked by the reviewer
-8. Receive a huge thanks and eternal appreciation from the team when your contribution is merged!
+8. Receive a huge thanks and eternal appreciation from the team when your contribution is merged (we might even throw in a trophy for best contribution down the line)!

 Rules that needs to be respected:
 - Don't include code or dependencies that violates or breaks either the code's licenses or the provided license of this solution